Presidential candidates text, call Ga. voters at risk of purge

 Later in the afternoon, Secretary of State Brad Raffensperger warned voters against “sharing personal information with untrusted inquires,” an attempt to steer voters away from FairFight’s contact.

-The office said it had received reports from voters that text messages form an unknown party were “trying to convince them their voter registration is about to be cancelled.”
+The office said it had received reports from voters that text messages from an unknown party were “trying to convince them their voter registration is about to be cancelled.”

 “Do not share information with anyone you do not know,” Raffensperger said in a statement.
 “If you have questions about your voter registration status, it is easy to check without sharing your personal information with any outside parties.”